Note: This blog was last updated on August 20, 2025.

 If you have previously approved experience that was older than one year at the time of submission that qualified for 50% credit, your 50% credit hours will be automatically updated to 75% credit after November 18, 2025.
 Over the coming months, NCARB will share personalized emails with you outlining what your new AXP credit totals will be once this change goes into effect.

-- If you have an approved experience report where the hours were reported only within eight to 12 months of performing the work and none of the experience on that report was older than 12 months at the time of submission, your 50% credit hours will be automatically updated to 100% credit after November 18, 2025.
+If you have previously approved experience that was older than eight months but less than one year old at the time of submission, and none of the experience on that report was older than 12 months at the time of submission, your 50% credit hours will be automatically updated to 100% credit as of November 18, 2025.

 If you’re done with AXP but not licensed yet, well done!
 There is no action you need to take.
 Please note that your hours will not be automatically updated in your My NCARB account since you are AXP complete.
 If you would like your hours to be adjusted to reflect the new reporting policy, you can contact NCARB’s Customer Relations team after the new policy goes into effect.